redoxate/ovh_telecom_slack_notifier/README.md

 ```
 ## Configuration needed

-- CHECK_LAST_N_CALLS : Specifies the N last calls that should be checked (if missed or transferred to voicemail)
+- CHECK_LAST_N_CALLS : Specifies the N last calls that should be checked (if missed or transferred to voicemail).
-- OVH API Keys can be found [here](https://docs.ovh.com/fr/api/api-premiers-pas/#creer-les-cles-de-votre-application)
+- OVH API Keys can be found [here](https://docs.ovh.com/fr/api/api-premiers-pas/#creer-les-cles-de-votre-application).
 - The Slack OAuth token is to be configured pretty easily, [example](https://stackoverflow.com/a/44233400).

 ### Sample